Bilalh/Tagger/Readme.md

 Issues
 ------
 * Bug in mp3 files sometimes when *replacing* (not adding) artwork on files who album art has *never* been edited in iTunes, means the file can't be added to iTunes.
-This happens sometimes happens after replacing the all work twice.
+This happens sometimes happens after replacing the arkwork twice (when using vbr files).

 *Work around*
 To replace a mp3 cover art a second time use `refresh`(⌘R) then `Parent Folder`(⌘↑) then `Back`(⌘\[) menus items then replace the cover.

+* If you did not follow the adivce use `mp3val -f  name.mp3` to fix the mp3 with the tags intact.

 * Bug in malformed m4a files sometimes when *replacing* (not adding) artwork, means the file can't be played in iTunes.